rcalsaverini/blog-old/content/blog/2021-07-03-neural-nets-for-symbolic-optimization.md

 Where:

 - $\mathtt{Match}_e(s)$ is 1 if the regular expression e matches the string s and 0 otherwise; and
-- $R(e)$ is some regularization that penalizes regular expressions that are either too "broad" or too "restricted".
+- $\Lambda(e)$ is some regularization that penalizes regular expressions that are either too "broad" or too "restricted".
 For example we could penalizing matching random strings and penalize expressions that have a finite (or too small) match set.

 ### What other things we could solve if we learn how to do this?